I am a mixed race African American. I am of Native American, Irish, German, White, and Puertorican heritage. How will I

--Aussie, in Australia
+Aussie, in Australia

 TLDR; same as US. less guns. dont worry too much, especially if you'll be in a city. over 2 years agoAnswered by Louse via WorldNomads.com

 Also I've only been using this site for 2 mins or something, but you might want to post this in the Australia section of the forums. over 2 years agoAnswered by Louse via WorldNomads.com

 I agree with Louise.
 I'm from Melbourne originally and it's a huge mix of different cultures and the like.
 I live in the smaller city of Canberra now and we similarly have a large mix of different people and I've never seen any racial issues (although I cannot speak to whether there are any as I haven't lived here as long).

 As Louise said, if you're moving to a small town and you're really worried (although I can't imagine it would be dissimilar to the US), look up information on the place and have a chat to other colleagues who have lived there.

-Otherwise if it's a city, you will have no problemos. about 2 years ago
+Otherwise if it's a city, you will have no problemos. over 2 years ago

 Australia is less racist than the USA.
 I have spend time in both places.
 I am anglo but look very hispancic and get treated quite badly sometimes in the USA but in Australia i have no problems.
 It doesn't matter what color you are especially in the big cities.

 I live now in a tiny small coastal town in Australia and all you need to do is smile & be polite and you will not experience racism over 2 years agoAnswered by karen via Travellr.com

 I can't see that you'll have any big issues.
 If you're coming from the US you'll notice that we Aussies are very friendly, and will help you if you are not rude nor overbearing.
 Racism occurs in all countries and it is more to do with the person, not the location.
 I spent 10 years in your country and saw racism, but that doesn't make me tag everyone there as a racist.
 Have a good time here.
 We don't bite. :) over 2 years ago